 The challenges detailed above are why tool providers have agreed on a new standard header called TraceParent.
-This header won’t be dropped as it’s recognized as a standard header that must be forwarded by both tracing tools and middleware.
+This header won’t be dropped as it’s recognized as a standard header that must be forwarded by tracing tools and middleware.

 TraceParent might at first sound like a weird name for this header.
 Why not simply call it TraceContext?
 As always, there’s a story behind this.
 First of all, the Trace Context standard defines both the header itself and also the values that the header may contain.
 The TraceParent header accepts values that provide the essential information needed to enable distributed tracing: the transaction id and the parent id.
 Distributed traces can be reconstructed based on these two provided values.
 So, as the header identifies the parent, TraceParent isn’t such an odd name after all.